 Sharon is an investigative journalist, currently covering energy and the environment in Alberta, Canada, for The Narwhal.
-Her essays, interviews, and long-form nonfiction have been published by The Walrus, Harper’s, The Tyee, J-Source, Alberta Views, and Maisonneuve, among others.
+Her freelance essays, interviews, and long-form nonfiction have also been published by The Walrus, Harper’s, The Tyee, J-Source, Alberta Views, and Maisonneuve, among others.

 Sharon has also worked as a Canada-based freelance researcher, fact-checker, and copy-editor.
 She has worked with Harper's Magazine, VICE Magazine (where she was named an 'Employee of the Month'), and The Investigative Fund at The Nation Institute, in collaboration with The Washington Post Magazine, Politico, The Huffington Post Highline, The Intercept, and many others.
 For a full list of publications where Sharon has contributed research, head over here.

 Sharon was born and raised on a goat farm in rural Alberta — the aspen forests and prairie sunsets just south of the boreal are her idea of paradise.
 Her other idea of paradise is in the Rocky Mountains of Waterton Lakes National Park, where she worked for five seasons as a naturalist, guiding hikes and teaching about bears and birds and wild things.
 She now lives in Edmonton.

 She graduated from the University of Alberta with a degree in Environmental Economics, and from Lunds Universitet (in Sweden) with a Master's in Economic History.
 If you want to read about some of her travels, she has had blogs (of varying — and quite poor — quality) on canoeing down the Mississippi River, working in India, and cycling to Mexico from Canada.